Table Of Contents

 Now I understand the feeling, as I know I am a wussy towards soreness, but sometimes the pain is so severe that you can barely carry out normal activities like picking up a backpack or picking up a frying pan.
 Usually, this happens after a long time working out in my case, and by the next workout, I feel soreness for half the time and half the pain.

 But these unusual cases are what I call soreness based pain.
-Essentially you with so much soreness that it qualifies as pain.
+Essentially so much soreness that it qualifies as pain.
 If this emergency does happen, make sure to rest your muscles before working out again.
 Or else it will be an endless cycle and pain and tears.
-NO PAIN NO GAIN.
+NO PAIN NO GAIN!